 Enrollment Limits and Minimum Class Size

-The University reserves the right to limit the enrollment in any course and to cancel any course for which fewer than 12 students register or a graduate course for which fewer than six students register.
+The University reserves the right to limit the enrollment in any course and to cancel any undergraduate course for which fewer than 12 students register or a graduate course for which fewer than six students register.

 Registration at Other Colleges and Universities - Transferring Courses to St. Catherine University

 Students working toward a degree at St. Catherine University who plan to register for courses at other colleges and universities are advised to consult TES (Transfer Evaluation System) to determine how the course will be evaluated for transfer.
 Students who plan to register for a course not listed in TES are advised to receive prior approval from the Office of the Registrar in order to transfer the coursework to their St. Kate's academic program.
 The Request for Transfer Course Pre-approval form is available online from the Office of the Registrar Forms page.

-Students must submit a current official transcript to the Office of the Registrar at St. Catherine University from every college or university attended (whether or not credits were earned).
+Students must submit a current official transcript written in English to the Office of the Registrar at St. Catherine University from every college or university attended (whether or not credits were earned).
 Courses eligible for transfer will be added to the St. Catherine University transcript upon receipt of the official transcript.